 - Customer satisfaction - Sky has one of the lowest customer complaint levels in Ofcom's quarterly broadband, telecoms and TV complaint reports and has been reported as having the highest or joint highest broadband customer satisfaction level out of the 'big 5' providers since 2009

-- Expensive for those outside of Sky network areas - if you can't get the cheaper prices then there's also a 40GB limit on Sky Connect
+- Expensive for those outside of Sky network areas with Sky Connect

 - No standalone broadband available - although Sky broadband can be taken without TV, phone line rental must be paid on all packages

 - Longer contracts - standard contracts are 12 months with no shorter contracts available

 - Satellite dish needed for TV packages - not for the aesthetically-conscious, though Sky dishes are as discrete as such things can be

 Up to 17Mb download speeds and up to 1.3Mb upload speeds outside fibre areas, up to 76Mb download and up to 19Mb upload fibre speeds

 Free connection on some deals